How to Remove Rust with Vinegar

 The Process

 The great thing about vinegar is that it’s a common household item.
 You likely have a bottle tucked away in your pantry right now.
-That makes vinegar an easy go-to choice for rust removal.
+That makes it an easy go-to choice for rust removal.

 • Prepare the item

-• Before immersing your rusty object in vinegar, give it a good clean.
+Before immersing your rusty object in vinegar, give it a good clean.
 You want to remove dirt, debris, or loose rust to help the vinegar do its job as effectively as possible.

 • Submerge in vinegar

-• Next, place the cleaned item into a container large enough to hold it.
+Place the cleaned item into a container large enough to hold it.
 Fill the container with enough vinegar to cover the object entirely.
 This ensures no spot is left unchecked.

 • Let it sit